retaildevcrews/asb-spark/README.md

 ### Create git branch

-> Do not PR a `cluster branch` into main.
+> Do not PR a `cluster branch` into main
 >
-> The cluster branch name must be the same as the Team name.
+> The cluster branch name must be the same as the Team name

 ```bash